keremdoleksoz/CrudApplication/README.md

-It's a basic CRUD project for learning somethings about Spring Boot, Hibernate and MySQL.
-I assigned in my internship for Sisoft Healthcare Information Systems
+It's a basic CRUD project for learning somethings about Spring Boot, Hibernate and MySQL that I assigned in my internship for Sisoft Healthcare Information Systems